-When I was seven, I was the captain of an imaginary ship.
-At fourteen, I geared up to be a multi-cultured immigrant adventurer.
-At twenty one I picked up tech product engineering.
-When I reached twenty eight, I called myself an entrepreneur.
+I used to be the captain of an imaginary ship at age seven, navigating the turbulent waters of revolution and war.
+At fourteen, the ship became real, and I became a multi-cultured immigrant adventurer.
+At twenty one I picked up engineering, and started shipping tech products.
+When I reached twenty eight, I called myself a pirate, an entrepreneur.
 And my next milestone, at thirty five, is to write advisory essays to help others dream up adventures of their own.
 You only live once; what will you have left undone in your final moment?

 These essays, generously published at times by Forbes.com, Quora Weekly, Carnegie Mellon University and Social Media fans, deal with surviving and thriving on an entrepreneurial journey:

 When you treat employees as followers, they will follow the first person who quits to become his own leader.

 A day inside the mind of an entrepreneur turning off autopilot: Worries pass in an hour.
 Regrets stay for life.
 And choices make sense in retrospect.

 Entrepreneurship is the art of living; not by reading instructions, watching someone else, dreaming, modeling or planning.
 It’s to live as a painter.